aporeto-inc/gaia/v1/doc/documentation.md

 #### `ports (external:port_list)`

-Ports is a list of ports for the service.
+Ports is a list of the public ports for the service.
 Ports are either exact match, or a range portMin:portMax.
+For HTTP services only exact match ports aresupported.
+These should be the ports that are used by other services to communicate with the defined service.

 | Characteristics | Value  |
 | -               | -:     |